chasembowers/crypto-trader/README.md

 Trading is simulated on historical closing prices from a local database.
 Periodically, the model is retrained with more "recent" data, and a graph of profit/losss and monthly sharpe ratio are updated.

 ![alt tag](https://raw.githubusercontent.com/chasembowers/crypto-trader/master/3_lag.png)

+## Local Database

+Historical candlestick data is downloaded/streamed to a local SQL database using the 'ccxt' cryptocurrency API library.